 Gunnar J. Gitlin recently completed his comprehensive rewrite of Gitlin on Divorce: A Guide to Illinois Family Law.
-The new treatise represents the completion of the rewrite started in 2016 and completed in March of 2017.
+The new treatise represents the completion of the rewrite started in 2016.
+Authors proofs were recently submitted and the final version is expected any day now.

-The treatise will be going to press prior to the effective date of the income sharing amendments.
-Attorney Gunnar J. Gitlin is awaiting editor’s proofs.
+Accordingly, Gitlin on Divorce will be going to press prior to the effective date of the income sharing amendments.
 The new book incorporates all the changes to Illinois family law due to the rewrites of the Illinois Marriage and Dissolution of Marriage Act and the Illinois Parentage Act of 2015 (both effective in 2016).

 Highlights of the 2017 rewrite include: